 Dr. Scott Sicherer: This is a big issue.
 There’s never a study that comes out that says: “People are over-using this medication.”
 Or even that they’re using it as much as we think they should.
 In terms of why you should go ahead and use it: It’s safe, given in the auto-injector amounts.

 The fact is that epinephrine reduces the chances of being hospitalized for the allergic reaction.
 It reduces, when used promptly, the chances of needing extra doses of it.
 This is the same medicine that used to be given years ago for treating asthma, and no one really questioned it.
 [With resistance to using], there could be some needle phobia, but that should be addressed as well.
 In my practice, people will generally say, ‘I didn’t even notice the pinch, and I just feel so much better from it.”

 People need to understand the safety, the reduced need for additional medications or hospitalization, and obviously the life-saving potential of epinephrine.
 If you use it and you didn’t need it, nothing bad should happen.
 You might feel like you’ve had too much coffee.
 The side effects are increased heart rate, you might look a little flushed or pale or have a little headache, but all of those things go away quickly.
 People generally just feel better from it.

 That said, I’ve yet to meet a child who says, “yes, please give me a needle.”
 How do you help kids not be so fearful of the auto-injector?

-At Allergic Living, we receive many questions about foods of the same family.
-Here’s one: If a child is allergic to one legume, like either peanut or soybean, are they likely to be allergic to related foods like peas or beans?
+At Allergic Living, we get many questions about foods of the same family.
+Here’s one: If a child is allergic to one legume, like peanut or soybean, are they likely to be allergic to related foods like peas or beans?

 How about this relationship: If my child reacts to dairy milk, will she also react to beef?